dougbutner/effective-collective/README.md

 # Abstract

-Effective provides universal daily income to every collaborator in the system, and facilitates collaboration in the funding of social and elective projects through collective choice.
+Effective provides **universal daily income** to every collaborator in the system, and facilitates collaboration in the **funding of social and elective projects through collective choice**.

-Individuals become collaborators by registering for a free digital wallet which automatically receives three equal deposits of Effective daily into three accounts.
+**Individuals become collaborators** by registering for a free digital wallet which automatically receives three equal deposits of Effective daily into three accounts.

 The first deposit goes to a **Sovereign Account**, and is redirected towards leaders who support projects related to the geopolitical areas the person lives.
 The second goes to a **Elective Account**, and is redirected directly towards any project they desire to support.
 The third goes to a **Primary Account** and is spendable similar to crypto and FIAT currencies.